eosnetworkfoundation/evm-public-docs/msig_contract_deployment/msig_erc20_bootstrap.md

 After the creation of ERC20 bridging accounts (`eosio.erc2o` & `eosio.evmin`), we need to bootstrap the bridging contracts:

-## Multi-sig 1: Update the latest version of evm_runtime contract & withdraw funds
+## Multi-sig 1: Update the latest version of evm_runtime contract

 Action 1: Update the existing evm_runtime contract, adding supports for the following features required for ERC20 bridging:
   - *call action: this action will allow any account in the EOS side acts as the corresponding account (using deterministric reserverd address) in EVM side*
   - *admincall action: this action allow ENF & BPs to co-sign to satisfy eosio.evm@active and act on behalf of any EVM account in emergency situations.*
   - *event mechanisim: this is the mechanisim allowing event generated in the solidity contract in EVM to be sent as bridge message via inline action in native EOS.*

-Action 2: withdraw 300 EOS from the eosio.evm's fee balance to enf for covering RAM and as ERC-20 bridge funds

 ## Multi-sig 2: ERC-20 contract bootstrapping (depends on Multi-sig 1):